Leading Seaman Ronald W.W. Rendle JX167874

 RN, a brilliant u-boat hunter on Atlantic convoys, took over as CO of Bickerton.
 He was "an absolute tyrant but the best skipper I ever had".
-He was the first wartime CO of HMS Venomous (as described in A Hard Fought Ship, 2017) and was CO of HMS Walker in March 1941 when she sunk U-99 and captured Otto Kretschmer, who had sunk HMS Patroclus.
-Bickerton sunk U-765
+He was the first wartime CO of HMS Venomous (as described in A Hard Fought Ship, 2017) and in March 1941 was CO of HMS Walker when she sunk U-99 and captured Otto Kretschmer, who had sunk HMS Patroclus.
+When Bickerton sunk U-765

-on 5 May 1944 and the survivors were "much the same as us, mixed in, had good jokes and we got on well" (Ron Rendle).
+on 5 May 1944 Ron thought the survivors were "much the same as us, mixed in, had good jokes and we got on well".

 Ron photographed the frigate HMS Mourne (K 261) blowing up after she was hit by a GNAT torpedo from U-767 on the 15 June.
 He got his film from "an old school pal", Robert Patience, who worked at